joand003/github-ci-cd-setup/README.md

 Make your changes and commit them: 'git commit -m '<commit_message>' Push to the original branch: 'git push origin <project_name>/<location>' Create the pull request

-## Contact
-Any questions feel free to reach out to me via email at joshua.andersland@gmail.com

-## License
-Free use, no restrictions.